 By the end of this roof installation checklist, you should feel enlightened and empowered to begin your role in the roof replacement process.
 And hopefully, you will no longer feel that worry and frustration that can often get in your way of feeling at peace with the roofing process.

-Rescue My Roof has created a downloadable roof installation checklist you can check out here.
+Rescue My Roof has created a downloadable roof installation checklist you can download at the end of the article.
 Or, if you’re ready, here are seven things that you should do before a new roof installation to make the process easier on yourself:

 1. Look Into Financing Options